fbpx

 1. Storytelling social proof

-If you’ve constructed your landing page correctly, it’s telling a cohesive story to every visitor.
+If you’ve constructed your landing page correctly, it tells every visitor a cohesive story.
 Mat launched ShipYourEnemiesGlitter and used testimonials in an unconventional way.
-He didn’t talk about the benefits, he didn’t try to address objections.
+He didn’t talk about the benefits; or try to address objections.
 Instead, he used language that supported the story his landing page was telling.

-Mat’s story was a little offensive, really funny, and unbelievably effective in terms of conversions (five figure revenue in 24 hours).
-Very rarely is a screenshot of the “reviews” section of a landing page featured in a Mashable article.
+Mat’s story was a little offensive, really funny, and unbelievably effective in terms of conversions (five-figure revenue in 24 hours).
+Very rarely is a screenshot of a landing page’s “reviews” section featured in a Mashable article.

 ShipYourEnemiesGlitter social proof example.